anirudhkovuru/donet-server/README.md

 # Server

 The RESTful API of the Donet App.
-Run api.py
+Run run.py

-Each doner has an don_id.
-That will show up in every API call.

 ## GET calls